MadhuraBelsare1/card-developer/docs/release-notes/card/card_sandbox.md

 ## PIN

-### Debit Pin v1: Obtain JWT token using card number
+### Debit PIN v1: Obtain JWT token using card number
 To select a PIN, you must supply the JWT returned by this operation.
 The JWT changes each time you make this request.

 #### Request